© Crown copyright 2017

 - living and working conditions include access and opportunities in relation to jobs, housing, education and welfare services

-- general socioeconomic, cultural and environmental conditions include factors such as disposable income, taxation and availability of work
+- general socioeconomic, cultural and environmental conditions include factors such as disposable income, taxation, and availability of work

-The Marmot Review ‘Fair Society, Healthy Lives’1 states that action on health inequalities requires action across all of the social determinants of health.
+The Marmot Review ‘Fair Society, Healthy Lives’[footnote 1] states that action on health inequalities requires action across all of the social determinants of health.
 This chapter presents indicators of social determinants that influence health across the life course drawn from various (Public Health England) PHE tools.
 They reflect the priority areas for action identified in the Marmot Review.

 3. Child development and educational attainment

 Children are assessed for their ‘school-readiness’ upon completion of the Reception Year in school, at around 5 years of age.
 To achieve a ‘good level of development’ a child should have reached the expected level in early learning goals around communication and language, physical development, and personal, social and emotional development.
-For example paying attention, listening to stories, using the toilet, dressing themselves, and they should have started to read, write and do simple sums5.
+For example paying attention, listening to stories, using the toilet, dressing themselves, and they should have started to read, write and do simple sums[footnote 5].

 The rate of school readiness has improved in recent years from just under a half of children in the academic year 2012 to 2013 (48.3%) not achieving a good level of development, to just under a third of all children (30.7%) in 2015 to 2016.
 However, reporting changes may account for the improvements seen between 2012 to 2013 and 2015 to 2016.

 The rate of school readiness differs across the social gradient.
-In 2015 to 2016, 14.0% of children in England were eligible to receive free school meals (a proxy for low household income).
+From 2015 to 2016, 14.0% of children in England were eligible to receive free school meals (a proxy for low household income).
 Of these children, 45.6% did not reach a good level of development compared with 28.3% of children not eligible for free school meals (figure 2).

 3.1 Figure 2: percentage of children who are not achieving a good level of development at the end of Reception Year (age 5) by free school meal status, England, 2012 to 2013 up to 2015 to 2016